Intensive Outpatient Treatment Program

 Outpatient Mental Health Services

 Our experience in providing quality care to individuals with chronic mental illness as well as persons with developmental disabilities makes Support Solutions uniquely qualified to serve individuals with dual diagnosis and provide outpatient mental health services.
 Services are provided according to the standards developed by the Department of Mental Health.
-Individuals receiving services generally have an intellectual/developmental disability and psychiatric diagnosis.
+Individuals receiving services generally have an intellectual/developmental disability and psychiatric diagnosis; however, services are also provided to members from the community.

 Psychological Services, also called talk therapy or counseling, involves talking over the specific problem to uncover misunderstandings or skill gaps.
 It can be done individually or in groups, depending on the issue.
 Using a type of therapy called Cognitive Behavioral Therapy (CBT), we work with individuals to define the problem in a new way, or to re-organize priorities.
 Once there is agreement about the actual problem, the therapist helps the person to resolve emotional issues or learn new coping skills.